 Pinecones evoke autumn, while silver and blue often call to mind winter.
 A deft combination of the two provides a dramatic yet easy decorating accent.
 Here, various shades of spray paint transform the textural beauty of pinecones.

 For decorations that smoothly transition from Thanksgiving to Christmas, start with neutral basics.
 A beveled-edge mirror topped with simple white candles creates a classic foundation.
 For Thanksgiving add a simple fall garland and mini pumpkins.
-When Christmas draws near, replace harvest elements with pine boughs, clementines, and pinecones (as shown).
+When Christmas draws near, replace harvest elements with pine boughs, clementines, and pinecones.